llaine/express-babel/README.md

 This service provide I18n for the pantaflix services.

+This service is meant to be used with https://bitbucket.org/pantaflix/dooku-service in the front end pages.

 # To contribute

 In order to contribute to this project, a few guidelines needs to be respected :